shacharcohen7/PrestaShop/README.md

 *Expected outcome:* The user should not be able to purchase the deleted item.

 ## How we tested
-We used two different testing methods:
-1. [Cucumber](https://cucumber.io/), a behavior-driven testing framework.
+[Cucumber](https://cucumber.io/), a behavior-driven testing framework.
-2. [Provengo](https://provengo.tech/), a story-based testing framework.

 Each of the testing methods is elaborated in its own directory.

 ## Results
-We conducted tests using both Cucumber and Provengo.
+We conducted tests using Cucumber and Selenium.
 The generated test suites covered the primary interactions of the selected user stories.
 The tests are documented in the corresponding directories.